 This growing trend noted by community legal centres (CLC’s), social workers, counsellors, doctors, nurses, victims of crime and human rights advocates, have observed that female and occasionally vulnerable male victims of family violence are increasingly being wrongly arrested, charged and jailed by heavy handed and inept police.

-There are also an increased number of incidents where police have wrongfully arrested and brutality bashed both female and male crime victims, when they should have been protecting them from further harm from their abusive partners, housemates and family members.
+There are also an increased number of incidents where police have wrongfully arrested and brutality bashed both female and male crime victims, when they should have been protecting them from further harm from their abusive partners, housemates, mafia gangs and bikies.

 In similar incidents victims of gang crime, bikies and organised crime claim to no longer report bashings, stalking, harassment and death threats to the police, as the police rarely act and investigate.

 Hence the real fall in crime statistics.
-Not due from crime reduction, more likely a reduction in police laziness of ineptitude.
+Falling statistics not due from crime reduction, more likely as a result of police laziness or ineptitude.

 The continued targeting and abuse of family violence, child sexual abuse and crime victims have caused a profound lack of trust of towards Victoria police hierarchy within the Victorian community.

-This failure in the police keeping all sectors of the community safe from crime, is giving rise to vigilante justice groups and alternative right groups, who claim they are taking back control of the streets, to protect their families.
+This failure in the police to keep all sectors of the community safe from crime, is giving rise to vigilante justice groups and alternative right groups, who claim they are taking back control of the streets, to protect their families.

 Police human rights abuses are creating adverse socio-economic conditions